 The Claim: I have suffered from rhinitis my whole life, which is chronic inflammation of the mucous membrane of the nose.
 Even when there is no pollen around, I will find myself with a stuffy or runny nose in the morning.
 So learning that Kerr is a big proponent of air filters in her home, meant license to fix my ailment once and for all.
 Did they work?
 No idea.

 The Trial: I like to think my apartment is clean, for the most part, but in this whole process, I learned that just like food and water, the air we breathe is an essential part of our well-being, and there are just so many more pollutants — like sulphur dioxide and nitrogen oxides — in the air that there were hundreds of years ago as a byproduct of industrialization.
-In fact, indoor air isn’t immune and can sometimes be even dirtier than the air outside because of lack of circulation.
+In fact, indoor air is not immune and can sometimes be even dirtier than the air outside because of lack of circulation.

 So, I tried the Honeywell True HEPA Whole Room Air Purifier with Allergen Remover (Kerr uses a Rabbit Air Purifier, but the cost will set you back over $500).
 It has three settings: General Clean, Allergen and Germ.
-According to Pure Earth, toxic pollution affects more than 200 million people worldwide, so I wasn’t about to get prideful, and off I went and turned it on the Allergen setting every night around bedtime for four hours.
+According to Pure Earth, toxic pollution affects more than 200 million people worldwide, so I was not about to get prideful, and off I went and turned it on the Allergen setting every night around bedtime for four hours.

 Alkaline Water Filter

-The Claim: A little while back, I went on a Target shopping spree and got a Brita water filter pitcher so I didn’t have to haul any more 32-pack of plastic water bottles that are terrible for the environment.
-Little did I know, a regular water filter isn’t good enough for Kerr, who herself owns a Kangen Water Filter worth more than $4,000.
+The Claim: A little while back, I went on a Target shopping spree and got a Brita water filter pitcher so I did not have to haul any more 32-pack of plastic water bottles that are terrible for the environment.
+Little did I know, a regular water filter is not good enough for Kerr, who herself owns a Kangen Water Filter worth more than $4,000.
 Drinking alkaline water has been claimed to have a multitude of benefits, from weight loss to clear skin to preventing cancer.
 The key is in the water filter’s ability to remove acidic minerals to create a more alkaline water base, which means the water’s pH is above a 7.
 Regular tap water’s pH is somewhere between 6.5-7.
 With her ionizing filter, Kerr chooses the water to be at a pH of 7.5-7.9 because research out there says you shouldn’t go too alkaline — your stomach needs some acidity to digest food.

 The Trial: I tried the EHM Ultra Premium Alkaline Water Pitcher at home, which also claims to hydrate the body better, prevent diseases by lowering the acidic state of my body, and slow down the aging process by reducing the amount of free radicals in my body.
 In the office, I drank bottles upon bottles of Essentia water.